thhsu296/DataNB/README.md

-# Fetching New Brunswidk COVID-19 Data
+# Fetching New Brunswick COVID-19 Data
-Fetching data of the COVID-19 cases in New Brunswick, Canada
+Counting the number of COVID-19 cases in New Brunswick, Canada, by zones and age levels

 ## The Task